Conceiva/MezzmoKodiPlugin/README.md

 - Play and resume videos
 - Share resume points between other devices through the Mezzmo server
 - Shows media in the sort order from the server
-- More metadata than standard UPnP view
+- More metadata than standard UPnP view with support for most uPNP servers
 - Full Mezzmo and Kodi database synchronization using a background process
 - Automatically stop paused playback user selectable timer
 - Performance statistics and log viewing